newcharhuso/nixvim/README.md

 ## 🧠 Notes

-- Configuration is split into modular components for easy maintenance and extension.
+- The `default.nix` is the entry point of all plugins.
-- Most plugins can be further customized inside the `modules/plugins/` directory.
+- Each plugin is a separeate `.nix` file,I'm lazy to organize it.
-- Compatible with both Linux and macOS.
+- Compatible with both Linux and WSL.

 ---